mcuninka/BAWAG_challange/README.md

 You can run this code to install them all: `pip install pandas plotly-express streamlit`

 Then run `streamlit run main.py` to open the app in the browser.

+Or you can use docker container:

+- `docker build -t my-streamlit-app .`
+- `docker run -p 8501:8501 my-streamlit-app`